jborean93/PSWSMan/docs/en-US/New-PSWSManSessionOption.md

 Without parameters, `New-PSWSManSessionOption` generates an object that contains the default value for all of the options.
 Just like with `New-PSSessionOption`, the session options from this cmdlet can be used with the `$PSSessionOption` preference variable.
-The value of this variable estabilish new default values for the session options.
+The value of this variable establish new default values for the session options.
 They are used when a new PSSession is made without any explicit session options specified by `-SessionOption`.
 For more information about the `$PSSessionOption` preference variable, see [about_Preference_Variables-$PSSessionOption])(https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_preference_variables?view=powershell-7.3#pssessionoption).